Showing posts with label Software - Audio. Show all posts

 The CryptO'pinion?

 This page proves nothing.
-Well, except that the Atari STe can easily handle those Amiga MODs with quality playback, no matter what program you decide to use.
+Well, except that the Atari STe can easily handle Amiga MODs with quality playback, no matter what program you decide to use.
 They're all great.
 It just depends on your own needs: if you need a GEM player then any of the above is a good choice to install onto your hard drive/ultrasatan.

-Yes, they are all great in their own way but I really loved how CD Player can be stacked up and left to play while you're doing something else.
-Also, JAM is great and can handle a wide variety of different formats too.
+Yes, they are all great in their own way but I loved how CD Player can be stacked and left to play while you're doing something else.
+JAM is great and can handle a wide variety of different formats too.
 Ultimately, I think Sirius is best (for me) with its astounding 50Khz playback, so I tend to prefer this above all others.

 Sunday, January 10, 2016